Susan Marie Brown, Amoy Magic

 Fujian Guide

 A Valentine Poem for Amoysue from Amoybill (as Dr. Seuss would have written it had he lived in China and known Sue!
 Would you, could you please be mine?
-All books have drawings, maps, and photosby famous photographers like Zhu Qingfu Wu GuangminHu Xiaogang, & historian Hong Bu Ren.
-Bill's Valentine for Amoysue!
+Books have illustrations and photos from half a dozen famous Chinese photographers and historians: Zhu Qingfu,Wu GuangminHu Xiaogang,Hong Bu Ren.etc.

 TRAVEL LINKS Hakka Earthen architecture Favorite Fujian Sites Photographs of Fuhken places like Zhangzhou, Longyan, Ningde, Sanming, Wuyi MountainFujian Foto Album AmoyMagic-- Travel , Resident and Business Guide to Xiamen and FujianXiamen Gulangyu Kulangyu Kolongsoo Kolongsu KulongsuGulangyu Guide to Fukien Fuhken Fujian Guides Mystic Quanzhou -- the fabled port of Zayton ( or Zaytun Zaitun Zaiton ) from which Marco Polo sailed, Sinbad the Arab visited.
 ChinchewQuanzhou Zhangzhou changchow Zhangzhou Longyan Yongding Liancheng Changting Amoy Tigers LianchengLongyan Wuyi Mountain Guide Zhuxi tea Wuyi Mtn Ningde Taimu Mountain ZhouningNingde Putian Fujian Xianyou Mazu TemplePutian Sanming Scenic Wonderland Mingxi Gem bed rubies Sanming Zhouning Carp VillageZhouning Ningde's Taimu MountainTaimu Mtn.
 Hakka Earthen architecture Roundhouses Fujian covered wooden bridgesBridges Hakka Earthen architecture Jiangxi Hakka Earthen architecture Guilin Help Build an online community for foreigners.
 Join the Xiamen Guide forumOrder Books Letters from AmoyMagic ReadersReaders' Letters Click to e-mail Dr. Bill Brown or Susan BrownAmoy Vampires!
-Click to e-mail Dr. Bill Brown or Susan BrownClick to E-mail Letters from AmoyMagic ReadersReaders'Letters Return to main page and main menu of AmoymagicReturn to Main Page Return to top of pageBack to Top
+Letters from AmoyMagic ReadersReaders'Letters

 Google

-5,018 Years Our province of Fújiàn hasa history extending back before the dawn of Chinese civilization 5,018 years ago.1 In fact, I was even told that scientific records prove that cave relics in Sānmíng’s Wànshòuyán (三明万寿岩) are 180,000 years old.
+Our province of Fujian (Fukien, Fuhkien, etc.) has a history extending back before the dawn of Chinese civilization 5,026 years ago.
+[I was told China has 5,000 years of history, but that was 26 years ago].
+Fujianese also claim that scientific records prove that cave relics in Sanming's Wuyishan [三明万寿岩] are 180,000 years old.

-Little is known of ancient Fújiàn inhabitants like the Mín (闽) because they left no written records, other than some Shāng Dynasty (商代16th-11th century B.C.) pictographs carved into a rock in a Huì‘ān (惠安)village.
+Little is known of ancient Fujian inhabitants like the Mín (闽) because they left no written records, other than some Shāng Dynasty (商代16th-11th century B.C.) pictographs carved into a rock in a Huì‘ān (惠安) village.

-Eventually, some ancient Chinese wit discovered writing, or at least how to draw better (Chinese characters are pictographs), and began recording Fújiàn’s history back around the Warring States Period (475 – 221 BC).
+characters are pictographs), and began recording Fújiàn’s history back around the Warring States Period (475 – 221 BC).
 That was when the State of Chu (Húběi and Húnán Provinces) chewed up the Yuè3 (越) in present-day Jiāngsū (江苏) and Zhèjiāng (浙江) Provinces.
 The Yuè fled to Guǎngdōng (广东), Guǎngxī (广西), Vietnam, and Fújiàn, where they were called the Mǐnyuè (闽越).

-Ancient Fujianese left us some pretty strange relics, such as the 4,018 year old boat-shaped tombs hundreds of feet up the vertical cliffs of Wǔyí Mountain (Wǔyíshān, 武夷山).
+Ancient Fujianese left us some pretty strange relics, such as the 4,026 year old boat-shaped tombs hundreds of feet up the vertical cliffs of Wǔyí Mountain (Wǔyíshān, 武夷山).
 I’ve been dying to know why and how they made such tombs.
 Had von Danaken, author of “Chariots of the Gods”, seen them, he’d have claimed ancient extraterrestrials made frequent stopovers in Fújiàn, probably for Chinese take-out.
 NASA may think so too.

 Ancient Fújiàn’s Mǐnyuè were joined by such tribes as the Shē clan (Shēzú,畲族) and the Miáo tribe (Miáozú, 苗族).
 Originally from the Yangtze River Valley, the Shē claim descent from a legendary emperor—hence their unique ‘phoenix clothing’ and ‘phoenix hairstyles’ (Chinese associate phoenix with royalty).